People

 Email | she/her/hers

-I am a second-year doctoral student in the Clinical Psychology department.
+I am a third-year doctoral student in the Clinical Psychology department.
 My research interests broadly lie in the intersection between neural mechanisms, their effects on behavior, and equity research.
 Additionally, I have a budding interest in neuropsychology.
 I am currently finishing my Master’s thesis under the supervision of Dr. Nagy, which focuses on developing novel feedback-gathering techniques from children and adolescents in the Latine community on a family-strengthening intervention.

 Amy Wang